 Houses are a vertical community within a school.
-They facilitate students to collaborate and lead across year groups, as providing opportunities for healthy inter-house competition!
+They facilitate students to collaborate and lead across year groups, providing opportunities for healthy inter-house competition!

 Students spend 40 minutes per day in tutor time taking part in a pastoral curriculum designed to enhance their personal development.
-The pastoral curriculum for 2019-2020 can be seen below.
+The pastoral curriculum can be seen below.
 It is centrally planned to make the best use of the time available, ensuring that no time is wasted.
 The pastoral curriculum is different from, but just as valuable as, the academic curriculum.

 - Monday – assembly; guided reading